-At year-end the balance sheet shows total reserves of €737,149, an increase on the €371,514 at prior year end.
+At year-end the balance sheet shows total reserves of €647,031, a decrease on the €737,149 at prior year end.

 The Board is confident that the company can continue to rely on being funded by the HSE once the company meets its ongoing obligations to the HSE and operates the business in line with HSE and HIQA requirements and the Health Act 2007.